JiachenRen/cs4476-cv-project/docs/update.md

   	</td>
   </tr>
 </table>
-Not all text blocks actually contains texts, here are all bad text blocks from slime page 4:
+Not all text blocks actually contains texts, here are all bad text blocks from S4

 <table>
   <tr>